National Legal Hotline

 have our lawyers CALL YOU

 This article discusses divorce requirements, which are the requirements that you need to satisfy in order to be eligible to apply for a divorce in Australia.
 Divorce is essentially the legal dissolution or ending of a marriage, and it has the same process in all states and territories of Australia.
-The appropriate court in which to file for divorce is the Federal Circuit Court of Australia, which handles all divorces in Australia under the governance of Part VI of the Family Law Act 1975.
-Divorces are not handled by the Family Court of Australia.
+The appropriate court in which to file for divorce is the Federal Circuit and Family Court of Australia (FCFCA), which handles all divorces in Australia under the governance of Part VI of the Family Law Act 1975.

 Can I apply for a divorce myself, or do I need a lawyer?